KniSche/cmager/README.md

 ### Step-by-Step Installation using conda and pip

 1. **Create the Environment from the YAML File**
-   This command reads the `environment.yml` configuration from this repository to resolves cross-dependencies and build the environment called `cmager`:
+   This command reads the `environment.yml` configuration from this repository to resolves cross-dependencies and build the environment called `cmager`.
+This step takes a minute or two while conda solves the environment:
    ```bash
    conda env create -f https://raw.githubusercontent.com/knische/cmager/main/environment.yml
    ```